tanmaygithub04/Bit-Torrent/README.md

 - The download directory (`src/downloads/`) exists before running the program.

 ## Future Plans

-- Add multithreading to improve speed
-- Add a frontend to this
-- Make it compatible with standard torrents
+- [ ] Make it compatibility with standard multi file torrents
-- Can go in direction of video downloading/streaming or in the direction of implementing advanced algorithms
+- [ ] Can go in direction of video downloading/streaming or in the direction of implementing advanced algorithms

-## Contributing ✨

-If you want to contribute:

-- Fork the repo
-- Create a feature branch
-- Make changes and submit a PR 🚀
+- [ ] Multithreaded piece downloading
+- [ ] DHT (Distributed Hash Table) support
+- [ ] Magnet link support
+- [ ] Web UI interface
+- [ ] Bandwidth throttling

 ## Problems Faced 🛠